Transparency in Coverage

 Individual On-Exchange Coverage

-At Blue Cross and Blue Shield of Illinois (BCBSIL), we want to help you better understand your health care coverage.
+At Blue Cross and Blue Shield of Illinois, we want to help you better understand your health care coverage.
 If you purchased your health insurance plan directly from BCBSIL or through the Health Insurance Marketplace, the following information is for you.
 Choose a topic below to learn more about using your coverage.

 Note that the following information is a general overview of information related to health insurance plans and Health Maintenance Organization (HMO) health plans.
 Your specific plan may have some differences.
 Please refer to your benefit booklet for more information, including benefits, limitations and exclusions.